iric-soft/epcy/README.rst

 Working on kallisto quantification:
 -----------------------------------

-* EPCY allow to work directly on kallisto quantificaion using h5 files, to have access to bootstrapped samples.
+* EPCY allow to work directly on kallisto quantificaion using h5 files and have access to bootstrapped samples.
 To do so, a `kallisto` column need to be add to the design file (to specify the directory path where to find *abundant.h5* file for each sample) and **epcy pred_rna** need to run as follow:

 .. code:: shell